Andrés Ulises Castillo Villarreal: Murder of Daniel Alfonso Rodríguez Morales

-On December 13, 2015, more dismembered remains from another man were found, in exactly the same stream, very close to where the first ones were found.
-The body had only had its legs cut at the knees that were wrapped in a blanket, with the rest of the body also being partially hidden in the trunk, the skull smashed with blows to the head, but there were also two wounds by a .22 caliber firearm.
-Near the body, the rear half of the same tricycle used in the first case was also found.
-All the similarities between the two findings, that of Lorenzo Olivas' remains and this new discovery, made it clear that they had been killed by the same person.
-The victim was identified as Daniel Alfonso Rodríguez Morales, nicknamed "El Troya", 22 years old, who lived in the same Urban Development neighborhood, and had been seen alive for the last time on the same day on the discovery of his remains.
-Two years earlier, the victim had been arrested for trying to break into a car.
+On December 13, 2015, more dismembered remains from another man were found in the same stream, very close to where the first ones had been discovered.
+The body had its legs cut at the knees, which were wrapped in a blanket, with the rest of the body partially hidden in a tree trunk.
+The skull was smashed with blows to the head, but there were also two wounds by a .22 caliber firearm.
+Near the body, the rear half of the same tricycle used in the first case was found.

+All the similarities between the two findings of Lorenzo Olivas' remains and this new discovery, made it clear that they had been killed by the same person.
+The victim was identified as Daniel Alfonso Rodríguez Morales, nicknamed "El Troya", a 22-year-old who lived in the same Urban Development neighborhood.
+He had been seen alive for the last time on the same day his remains were discovered.
+Two years earlier, Daniel had been arrested for trying to break into a car.

-According to the reconstruction of the events after the murder of Lorenzo Olivas, the murderer moved with deceit to the house of a friend located on Álamos Street in the Urban Development neighborhood, continuing to harass the teenager whom he forced to help him and made him move into his house on December 13.
-Castillo then invited his new victim to a friend's house, drugging him in front of the host and the teenager, and proceeding to hit him on the head with a rock to kill him.
-He forced the two witnesses under the threat of death to help him get rid of the body.
+According to the reconstruction of the events following the murder of Lorenzo Olivas, the murderer deceitfully moved to a friend's house located on Álamos Street in the Urban Development neighborhood.
+He continued to harass the teenager he had previously forced to help him, making him move into his house on December 13.
+Castillo then invited his new victim to the friend's house, drugged him in front of the host and the teenager, and then proceeded to kill him by hitting him on the head with a rock.
+He threatened both witnesses with death, forcing them to help dispose of the body.

 Murder of Fernando Valles Gandarilla

-The last confirmed victim was Fernando Valles, who disappeared on the same day that Daniel Rodríguez was murdered and his mutilated body found, Fernando was the brother of a "friend" of Andrés Castillo, Jesús Valles Gandarilla, who was the main caretaker of the latter, who had lost both of his legs in an accident.
-Jesús would declare that he knew that his brother had visited Castillo before disappearing, but he told him that his brother had left the house and did not know where he went.
+The last confirmed victim was Fernando Valles, who disappeared on the same day that Daniel Rodríguez was murdered and his mutilated body found.
+Fernando was the brother of Jesús Valles Gandarilla, a "friend" of Andrés Castillo, and his primary caretaker, as Jesús had lost both of his legs in an accident.
+Jesús would declare that he knew that his brother had visited Castillo before his disappearance, but Castillo told him that Fernando had left the house and he did not know where he went.
 Jesús believed Castillo, thinking that his brother had simply "abandoned" him.
-The truth was that Castillo drugged, raped and beat him in the same house where he had killed Daniel Rodríguez.
-The body on Fernando Valles was found on December 18, 2015, under the floor of Castillo's room, where he had made a pit to place the body and covered it with rocks and cement.
+In reality, Castillo had drugged, raped and beaten Fernando in the same house where he had killed Daniel Rodríguez.
+Fernando's body was found on December 18, 2015, under the floor of Castillo's room.
+Castillo had made a pit to place the body, covering it with rocks and cement.
 The face and entire skull were destroyed.